enqueuezero/site/build-up/server-is-not-a-necessity.md

 We've all seen how UNIX gets quirky that printing stuff by performing `write` function call to a file under directory `/dev`.
 It has demonstrated that most read and write can be achieved within a small set of I/O operations.
 Similarly, why can't the message queue stand on the shoulder of sockets?

-The benefit with the library design is less network round trip and thus higher performance.
+Since the above cose usually runs in a worker thread, there is no additional server process, which means no extra network round-trip when client makes calls.
 The messages don't need to go over the network hop twice from senders to broker and then from broker to receivers.
+All calls are vanilla functions invokes inside the process.
+It tends to get higher performance since the network, in essence, is totally unreliable.

 If you still want to have a broker in your architecture design, ZeroMQ won't leash you.
 It provides building blocks implementing a "broker" in just a few lines of code, probably equal to the amount of work of configuring a broker software.
 This newly built "broker" is yet another internal thread within your server process.
 Again, less maintenance cost.